corporate-lawyer-salary-in-india

 Who is a Corporate Lawyer?

-• advising companies on compliance with laws and regulations
+• Advising companies on compliance with laws and regulations

-• drafting and negotiating contracts
+• Drafting and negotiating contracts and agreements

-• representing the company in legal disputes.
+• Representing the company in legal disputes or providing strategic legal advice

 The salary of a corporate lawyer in India varies significantly based on experience, location, and the size of the law firm or corporation.